(Amended 3/07; 5/15; 7/15; 1/20)

 - A report may be brought informally to any academic or administrative officer of the University (as defined in II-10.3a).
 If the report alleges violence based on a protected classification as defined by II-3 Human Rights (race, creed, color, religion, national origin, age, sex, pregnancy, disability, genetic information, status as a U.S. veteran, service in the U.S. military, sexual orientation, gender identity, associational preferences, or any other classification that deprives the person of consideration as an individual), the report may be brought to the Office of Equal Opportunity and Diversity, 202 Jessup Hall.
 If the report alleges dating violence, domestic violence, or stalking of a romantic or sexual nature, the report must be brought to the Office of the Sexual Misconduct Response Coordinator, 450 Van Allen Hall, or the Office of Equal Opportunity and Diversity, 202 Jessup Hall.

 - The academic or administrative officer will:

-- counsel the complainant as to the options available under this policy and, at the complainant's request, will help the complainant resolve the complaint informally and/or refer the complainant to the appropriate office as described in II-10.8a below so that the complainant may bring a formal complaint; and
+- counsel the impacted party or reporting party as to the options available under this policy and, at the impacted party's request, will help the impacted party resolve the complaint informally and/or refer the impacted party to the appropriate office as described in II-10.8a below so that the impacted party may bring a formal complaint; and

-- take appropriate interim action, which may include those actions described in II-10.9 below, to address the alleged behavior and protect the health or safety of the alleged victim, complainant, and/or witnesses.
+- take appropriate interim action, which may include those actions described in II-10.9 below, to address the alleged behavior and protect the health or safety of the impacted party, any reporting party, and/or witnesses.

 - The following assistance is available to the academic or administrative officer: